AlexEatDonut/aed_hdtf_ui/README.md

 # "How do i test it out ?"

-You can see the result of the work about in real time in here : aedhdtfui.netlify.app At some point I will bother hosting the page somewwhere but for now, that
+You can see the result of the work about in real time in here : https://aedhdtfui.netlify.app At some point I will bother hosting the page somewwhere but for now, that

 # "Imma yoink your code :trollface:"